NazaninAzhdari/pong-game/README.md

 ## Watch my video on youtube (click on the picture below):
 [![Watch the video](https://img.youtube.com/vi/uQnj32KqF_c/maxresdefault.jpg)](https://youtu.be/uQnj32KqF_c)

 To be honest, this was the first serious project I created during my journey with FPGAs.
-In the summer of 2026, I decided that I wanted to truly master RTL design, and I asked myself: **what could be more joyful than building games in hardware?=)))**
+In the spring of 2026, I decided that I wanted to truly master RTL design, and I asked myself: **what could be more joyful than building games in hardware?=)))**
 That idea became the start of my FPGA game‑development adventure.
 Pong was my first milestone, and through it I practiced real RTL design, timing, video output, and hardware‑driven game logic.
 This project represents the moment where my learning turned into something creative, fun, and fully my own.

 ---